Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

 2.2.
 Supply the configuration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The .hustle configuration files are at the core of operating :code:`HUSTLE-tools` and they take some time to get to know.
-For this quickstart, we've written most of the .hustle files for you, but if you want to learn more about how to tune these files for your research, check out the `Tutorials <https://hustle-tools.readthedocs.io/en/latest/views/tutorials.html>`_ tab!
+For this quick start, we've written most of the .hustle files for you, but if you want to learn more about how to tune these files for your research, check out the `Tutorials <https://hustle-tools.readthedocs.io/en/latest/views/tutorials.html>`_ tab!
 For now, just :code:`cd` into :code:`configs` and follow the instructions below to create the .hustle configuration files for this run.

 First, use your favorite text editor to create :code:`configs/stage_0_input_config.hustle` and populate it with the following script: